Communities

 Skipping 3 deleted comments.

-Josh Hyatt‭ wrote about 3 years ago
+Josh Hyatt‭ wrote almost 4 years ago

 @Mr Bumble OP updated.

-Peter Taylor‭ wrote about 3 years ago
+Peter Taylor‭ wrote over 3 years ago

 The scenario seems self-contradictory to me: if the spacecraft is in a highly eccentric orbit and burns "such that its orbital eccentricity does not change", how does it end up in a circular orbit?

-Josh Hyatt‭ wrote about 3 years ago
+Josh Hyatt‭ wrote over 3 years ago

 @Peter Taylor The craft is at periapsis in a highly eccentric burn.
 If it continues along its path, it will certainly move away from the planet.
 If, however, it burns directly towards the planet at the right acceleration, the periapsis will move with the spacecraft, but the eccentricity will stay the same.
 That is to say, the altitude at apoapsis and periapsis will remain constant, but the periapsis will "orbit" the planet at the same rate as the craft.